 ... and yet it took an expert quite a bit of time to work it out, and

 Who makes the most programmable computer radios?
 Multiplex, IMHO, at

 least among what I've used.
-My Evo 9 programs _very_
+My Evo 9 programs _very_ differently than

 my 9C, but once you figure it out you realize that it can pretty much